-As this book goes to press in 2010, the story of basic writing is far from resolved.
+In 2010, the story of basic writing is far from resolved.
 The global economic downturn that began in 2008 echoes on a huge scale the New York City financial crisis that eviscerated BW programs in the City University of New York in the mid-1970s.
 Mina Shaughnessy, speaking at the 1976 Conference of the CUNY Association of Writing Supervisors (CAWS) to those who had lived through budget cuts and retrenchments, struggled to find a way of seeing something good come of such hardship.
 She found some consolation in the solidarity that was forged during these shared struggles: